 Technology is everywhere, and usually at our fingertips and in our peripherals for a good portion of the day.
 Taking some time to set aside your device and be present with yourself and/or the people around you is a great way of grounding yourself, self-reflecting, and connecting with others.
 It can also increase your productivity, freeing up some time to get other tasks done or enjoy a hobby, as well as improve your sleep and mental health.

 - Get a massage

-Or a Remedial Massage which holistically addresses the entire body to ease out injuries, aches and pains that people unfortunately get at some point in their life.
+Or a Remedial Massage that holistically addresses the entire body to ease out injuries, aches and pains that people, unfortunately, get at some point in their life.